 Overview

 The highly chaotic behavior of the climate system combined with poorly understood ocean related processes and a lack of quantitative estimations of the ocean carbon budget are creating large uncertainties in future climate projections.
-This project aims to improve the understanding and quantification of the exchanges, transformations, and pathways through which oceanic carbon cycling and the Earth's climate system interact, with a focus on the Northwest Atlantic gateway as a major contributor to ocean carbon uptake and sequestration.
+This project is improving the understanding and quantification of the exchanges, transformations, and pathways through which oceanic carbon cycling and the Earth's climate system interact, with a focus on the Northwest Atlantic gateway as a major contributor to ocean carbon uptake and sequestration.

 Research benefits